 Making sure your voicemail has all these elements can greatly help you create a good impression to your callers, especially for business lines.
 Besides, doing this is also one of the business phone etiquettes you must follow to retain customers and maximise your time.

 Now that you know the elements of a good voicemail message, the next task to do is to determine what type of greeting you’re going to make to suit your needs.
 Specifically, the following are the top five basic types you can opt to have:

 - General – As the default type, this can be used if you’re not setting up other types of greetings.
 And as this will be plugged in for both external and internal calls,be sure to keep it brief and informative.
 Avoid divulging too much unnecessary information.
-Before you begin recording, find a good example of a general voicemail greeting to keep you guided.
+Before you begin recording, find a good example of a professional voice message or business voicemail sample to keep you guided.

 - External–This is meant for calls coming in from outside your company.
 When making this type, make sure to include your company name and contact information if you intend to return calls.

-- Internal – Played for callers from other branches, office extensions or other departments, this type of greetings will not need to have your company name.
+- Internal – Office voicemail greetings are played for callers from other branches, office extensions or other departments, this type of greetings will not need to have your company name.
 Just make sure to inform the caller why your department or branch isn’t available at the moment.

 - Busy –A greeting of this type is meant to inform callers that you’re in the office, but are still in a meeting or in the middle of another call.

 - “Out of Office” or Temporary – This can be set if you’re planning to be out of the office for a definitive period of time.
 You can also set up an expiration date for this greeting so that you won’t have to remember to turn off this greeting by the time you return.